wtsky/javascript-style-guide/README.md

 <a name='types'>Types</a>
 -------------------------

-- **Primitives:** When you access a primitive type you work directly on its value
+- **Primitives:** When you access a primitive type you work directly on its value.

     + `string`
     + `number`